d2bjs/d2b/docs/charts/pie.md

 ### Value Level Accessors

 When the d2b pie-chart generator is applied to a selection, the following properties will be invoked for each element in the [values](#values) array.
-The function will be passed the value data `d` and the index position within the [values](#bubble_pack_children) array `i`.
+The function will be passed the value data `d`.

 ```javascript
 function (d) {